 For instance, a virtual teaching assistant was developed at Georgia Tech in 2016 and programmed to respond to student questions in a class discussion forum.
 Studies indicated that it increased student participation levels when compared to residential classes.
 Additionally, it lessened the workload for teachers.
 In this way, a chatbot can play a crucial role of a teaching assistant, online support agent, and content distributor.

 4. Assistance with Assignments and Assessments

 Teachers can deploy a variety of online assessments for students with the help of digital learning platforms, with some correlations between assessment types and skills needed.
 This allows teachers to better gauge the learning potential and support needs of each student.
 Virtual learning assistants are also helping in this process.
 They are being used for simple tasks such as checking absence and homework progress.
 Some of them can even be used for evaluating multiple-choice questions or automating the scoring of long-form answers.

 Many institutions across the world are choosing AI-powered assessment tools to carry out tests online.
 They save teachers lots of time, reduce their work, and eliminate the risk of human error.
 For students, it minimizes the scope of cheating and gets them quick assessments and immediate feedback.

-Artificial intelligence has made a huge impact on the lives of students.
+Artificial intelligence and Learning Assistants has made a huge impact on the lives of students.
 They can conveniently learn online at any time, from anywhere, and get quick solutions to their problems.
 They can also enhance their performance via the personalized support offered by this technology.

 If you are looking for AI and machine learning-powered intelligent solutions for your products, contact us to know how we can help.